- Table of Contents

 b.
 Business Environment

 The broader business environment, a dynamic tapestry woven with threads of globalisation, technological advancements, and market volatility, casts a profound shadow on HR management.
-Organisations must be nimble, adapting HR practices to address emerging challenges and capitalise on new opportunities.
+Organisations must be agile, adapting HR practices to address emerging challenges and capitalise on new opportunities.
 This adaptability is crucial for sustained success in an era where the only constant is change.

 c.
 Workforce Characteristics